5 Segmentation

 3 110.1359 66.29

-Age is much more enjoyable to look at.
-Three distinct groups manifest when we arrange by our latent classes.
+Age is much more interesting.
+There are three distinct groups that manifest when we arrange by our latent classes.

 #-----------------------------------------------------------------